 \begin{proof} We will assume that $n > 94$.
-When $n \leq 94$, this proof does not apply and instead we (again) use a computer to check the construction.
+When $n \leq 94$, this proof does not apply, and instead we (again) use a computer to check the construction.
 Throughout this proof we will claim that certain small permutations are left-/right-crucial and we defer the proofs to Appendix \ref{sec:small-ends}.

 We split the space $\{0, \dots, n - 1\}$ into 7 different regions $R_0, \dots, R_6$ where $R_i = [r_i, r_{i+1})$ for some specific choice of the values $0 = r_0 \leq r_1 \leq \dotsb \leq r_6 \leq r_7 = n$ determined implicitly by the construction.
-Let $m = 32 + 2k - 1$ where $k \geq 5$ is equal to $1 \mod 4$.
+Let $m = 32 + 2k - 1$ where $k \geq 5$ is equal to $1 \bmod 4$.
 We will prove that there exist bicrucial permutations of lengths $m + 7, \dots, m + 13$ by extending the same left-crucial permutation $\tau$ of length $m$.
-Since the permutations all begin and end with fixed patterns which we have chosen to be left-extendable and right-extendable respectively, the only difficulty will be ensuring that the permutations are square-free.
-First, we need to find an arbitrarily long square-free permutation which satisfies certain conditions on the end points.
+Since the permutations all begin and end with fixed patterns which we have chosen to be left-crucial and right-crucial respectively, the only difficulty will be ensuring that the permutations are square-free.
+First, we need to find an arbitrarily long square-free permutation that satisfies certain conditions on the endpoints.

-\begin{claim} There exists a square-free permutation $\pi$ of length $k$ such that $\max\{\pi_0, \pi_1, \pi_2\} = \pi_1$ and $\pi_{k-1} = k-1$. \end{claim} \begin{proof} Let $\pi'$ be a square-free permutation of length $(k-1)/2$.
-We form the first $k-1$ entries of $\pi$ by using a variation on the high-medium-low construction where we start with a `medium' entry and then we go to a `high' entry.
-We then append $k -1$.
+\begin{claim} There exists a square-free permutation $\pi$ of length $k$ such that $\pi_{k-1} = k-1$ and $\max\{\pi_0, \pi_1, \pi_2\} = \pi_1$. \end{claim} \begin{proof} Let $\pi'$ be a square-free permutation of length $(k-1)/2$.
+Form the first $k-1$ entries of $\pi$ by using a variation on the high-medium-low construction which starts with a `medium' entry before going to a `high' entry, and then append $k -1$.
 This is clearly a permutation where $\max\{\pi_0, \pi_1, \pi_2\} = \pi_1$ and $\pi_{k-1} = k-1$, so it remains to check that it is square-free.
 By construction any possible square must end at $\pi_{k-1}$ and, since $\pi$ follows the up-up-down-down construction, any square must be of length at least $8$.
 In particular, the square must end in the pattern $(2, 1, 0, 3)$ which is not found anywhere else in the permutation. \end{proof} We now choose $\pi$ as in Claim \ref{claim:perm} and construct the permutation $\tau$ of length $m$.
 Start with the left-crucial permutation (see Lemma \ref{lem:left_crucial}) of $\{0, \dots, 31\}$ given by

 For $ 0 \leq i \leq 2k - 2$, we define $\tau_{32 +i}$ by and we call this the \emph{middle section} of $\sigma$.
 Note that so far we have only used the first $k - 1$ entries of $\pi$ and not $\pi_{k-1}$, but we will make use of the fact that the whole of $\pi$ was square-free when we check that $\sigma$ is square-free.